 Banks want to be effective and efficient gatekeepers.
-Minimising the impact of CDD on bona fide clients and making it difficult for criminals to misuse the financial system for money laundering and financiing of terrorism.
-The NVB Industry Baselines set out clear starting points for the risk-based approach and open norms in the Wwft in CDD by banks.
+Minimising the impact of CDD on bona fide clients and making it difficult for criminals to misuse the financial system for purposes such as money laundering.
+The NVB Industry Baselines set out clear starting points for the risk-based approach and open norms in the Wwft in CDD for banks.
 The aim is to improve consistency and risk relevance in CDD processes.